rkridenour/Mastering-the-Data-Symphony/README.md

 NEXT STEPS
 - Add in the steps I used to complete the project to include get pull
 - research/learn how to update VSC/GHD to reflect the changed repo name
+- create a file for learning resources and add in this https://www.markdownguide.org/cheat-sheet/